ericjbailey/Portfolio/README.md

 - [Certifications](#certifications)

 ## About
-Currently pursuing a **B.S. in Data Analytics** at Western Governors University (Expected Graduation: December 2024).
+Currently pursuing a **B.S. in Data Analytics** at Western Governors University (Expected Graduation: Spring 2025).
 With a professional background that spans data management, customer service, and precision manufacturing, I bring a diverse set of skills that can help businesses unlock valuable insights from their data.

 I hold certifications from CompTIA, Coursera, and Udacity in **Data+**, **Google Data Analytics**, **IBM Data Vizualization with Cognos**, and **Descriptive Statistics**, which complement my hands-on experience with SQL, Python, Excel, Tableau, and Power BI.